swanandp/swanand.pagnis.in/source/_posts/2017-08-19-deconstructing-sql-queries.markdown

 WHERE conditions
 ```

-Sets can be unioned or intersected:
+So a select query operates upon a set, and returns a set, and we know that sets can be unioned or intersected:

 ```sql
   SELECT something